launchscout/nku/classes/2-07/readme.md

   * Advanced validations
   * ActiveRecord queries
   * The Rails console
+  * Generators - Time to stop using them

 * Design
   * What should I save in the database vs generate?